ansible/ansible/docsite/rst/developing_plugins.rst

 Filter Plugins
 --------------

 If you want more Jinja2 filters available in a Jinja2 template (filters like to_yaml and to_json are provided by default), they can be extended by writing a filter plugin.
-Most of the time, when someone comes up with an idea for a new filter they would like to make available in a playbook, we'll just include them in 'core.py' instead.
+Most of the time, when someone comes up with an idea for a new filter they would like to make available in a playbook, they can just be included in 'core.py'.

 Jump into `lib/ansible/plugins/filter <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/filter>`_ for details.

 Test Plugins
 ------------

 If you want more Jinja2 tests available in a Jinja2 template (tests like 'even' and 'odd' are provided by default), they can be extended by writing a test plugin.
-Most of the time, when someone comes up with an idea for a new test they would like to make available in a playbook, we'll just include them in 'core.py' instead.
+Most of the time, when someone comes up with an idea for a new test they would like to make available in a playbook, they can just be included in 'core.py'.

 Jump into `lib/ansible/plugins/test <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/test>`_ for details.